 |Litigation Home||Ongoing Litigation||Selected Cases||Alphabetical Case Index|

-On September 20, 2012, the District Court issued an order referring the matter back to the FEC with instructions to file a status report on or before October 12, 2012.
-On October 4, 2012, the Commission filed a status report informing the court of its decision not to initiate a rulemaking to amend its regulations governing the disclosure of electioneering communications, but instead to continue to defend the current regulation at 11 CFR 104.20(c)(9).
+On September 18, 2012, the appellate court reversed the judgment of the district court, finding the statute’s disclosure provisions ambiguous.
+The appeals court remanded the case to the district court for further consideration.
+The district court then directed the Commission to inform the court whether the agency planned to initiate a rulemaking or defend its current regulation.
+On October 4, 2012, the Commission informed the court of its decision not to initiate a rulemaking to amend its regulations governing the disclosure of electioneering communications, but instead to continue to defend the current regulation at 11 CFR 104.20(c)(9).

 Having found the law in question to be ambiguous, the appellate court directed the district court to determine whether the Commission’s regulation is based on a permissible construction of the statute.
 In its November 2014 opinion, the district court concluded that the Commission's promulgation of 11 CFR 104.20(c)(9) was arbitrary, capricious and contrary to law because it requires disclosure of only those donations made for the purpose of furthering electioneering communications.

 In its January 21 opinion, the appellate court found the Commission's purpose requirement to be reasonable and consistent with the text, history and purpose of the law.
 The opinion reiterates the opinion of the previous appeals panel that Congress left the meaning of "contributor" ambiguous and that Congress implicitly delegated authority to the agency to "fill in the statutory gaps."
 The opinion states the Commission's interpretation of the statute is not only permissible, but persuasive.